FirelyTeam/firely-docs/firelynetsdk/parsing/itypedelement.rst

     "base64Binary", "string (uuencoded)"
     "xhtml", "string"

 Note that ``Location`` is exactly the same on both interfaces - every part of the path still has an array index, whether the element repeats or not.
-If you would like to have a shortened path, where non-repeating elements have their array index removed, you can check whether the underlying implementation of `ITypedElement` implements ``IShortPathGenerator`` (which the implementations from the API do), and get its ``ShortPath`` property.
+If you would like to have a shortened path, where non-repeating elements have their array index removed, you can check whether the underlying implementation of `ITypedElement` implements ``IShortPathGenerator`` (which the implementations from the SDK do), and get its ``ShortPath`` property.

 .. important::
     The ``IElementDefinitionSummary`` interface returned by the ``Definition`` property is very likely still to change.
-You are welcome to experiment with it and provide feedback, but the next release of the API will most likely add (incompatible) capabilities.
+You are welcome to experiment with it and provide feedback, but the next release of the SDK will most likely add (incompatible) capabilities.

-The API offers a set of extension methods on top of ``ITypedElement`` (like ``Visit()`` and ``Descendants()``) to make it easier to select subtrees and process the data in the tree.
+The SDK offers a set of extension methods on top of ``ITypedElement`` (like ``Visit()`` and ``Descendants()``) to make it easier to select subtrees and process the data in the tree.

 Obtaining an ITypedElement
 --------------------------
-The API enables you to turn data in POCO or ``ISourceNode`` form into an ``ITypedElement`` by calling the ``ToTypedElement()`` extension method.
+The SDK enables you to turn data in POCO or ``ISourceNode`` form into an ``ITypedElement`` by calling the ``ToTypedElement()`` extension method.

 In the first case, the POCO has all additional type information available (being based on a strongly-typed object model), and simply surface this through the ``ITypedElement`` interface.
-In the second case, the API needs an external source of type information to associate type information to the untyped nodes in the ``ISourceNode`` tree.
+In the second case, the SDK needs an external source of type information to associate type information to the untyped nodes in the ``ISourceNode`` tree.
 The ``ToTypedElement`` method on ``ISourceNode`` looks like this:

 .. code-block:: csharp